Questions?

 • Kreg Pocket Hole Machine

-• Various smaller pieces and hand tools, include palm sanders, circular saws, Dremel rotary tools, reciprocating saws, trim routers, jig saws, brad nailers, drill and impact drivers, hand planes, hand saws, etc.
+• Various smaller pieces and hand tools, including palm sanders, circular saws, a slab flattening router sled, Dremel rotary tools, electric planers, biscuit jointers, reciprocating saws, trim routers, jig saws, 18-gauge brad nailers, drill and impact drivers, hand planes, hand saws, chisels, etc.

 How much does it cost?